Video Streaming Costs Breakdown: How Much Does it Cost to Stream?

 - One or more cameras (ranging from webcam to professional camcorder)

 - Capture cards or devices

 High-end productions will generally work with professional video engineers to develop a plan and list equipment needs.
 This will likely include higher-end cameras and audio equipment, mixers, workstation computers, hardware encoder(s), and more.

-The final category of costs we’ll look at here is the cost of professional services.
-This may include things like building a website, creating a video portal, assistance in creating mobile apps, and other similar tasks.
+The final category of costs to consider is the cost of professional services.
+This may include building a website, creating a video portal, assisting in developing mobile apps, and other similar tasks.

-For regular tips on live streaming and exclusive offers, you can join the DaCast LinkedIn group.
+For regular tips on live streaming and exclusive offers, you can join the Dacast LinkedIn group.
 Thanks for reading, and best of luck with your broadcasts!